Dimers and Circle patterns: Introduction

+The main purpose of this paper is to answer this question, establishing a correspondence between face-weighted bipartite planar graphs and circle patterns, which generalizes the isoradial case.
+This correspondence is formulated for two classes of planar graphs, finite graphs and infinite bi-periodic graphs.
+Under this correspondence, dimer face weights correspond to biratios of distances between circle centers.
+A major feature of this correspondence is to identify the \emph{spider move} (also known as \emph{urban renewal}, or cluster mutation), which is a local move for the dimer model, to an application of Miquel's six-circles theorem to the underlying circle pattern.
+This establishes a new connection between circle patterns and cluster algebras.

-The circle patterns arising under this correspondence are those with bipartite graph and with an \emph{embedded dual}, where the dual graph is the graph of circle centers.
-The set of circle patterns with embedded dual includes all embedded circle patterns in which each face contains the center, but may miss other embedded circle patterns; moreover having embedded dual does not imply that the primal pattern is embedded.
+The circle patterns arising under this correspondence are those with a bipartite graph and with an \emph{embedded dual}, where the dual graph is the graph of circle centers.
+Having embedded dual does not imply that the primal pattern is embedded, although the set of circle patterns with embedded dual includes all embedded circle patterns in which each face contains its circumcenter.
+Centers of bipartite circle patterns arise in various places.
+They coincide with the crease patterns of origami that are locally flat-foldable \cite{Hull2002}.
+In discrete differential geometry, they are called conical meshes \cite{Pottmann2008,Muller2015} and related to discrete minimal surfaces \cite{Lam2016}.
+Circle center embeddings are also considered in~\cite{CLR} under the name of t-embeddings with an emphasis on the convergence of discrete holomorphic functions to continuous ones in the small mesh size limit, i.e., when the circle radii tend to~$0$.

-Circle patterns are related, through stereographic projection, to 3-dimensional ideal hyperbolic polyhedra.
-The problem of existence and uniqueness of such polyhedra with fixed combinatorics and dihedral angles is a well-studied nonlinear problem \cite{Rivin1994,Bobenko2004}.
-On the space of circle patterns with fixed bipartite graph $\G$ and embedded dual we define a set of global coordinates (the face variables of the underlying graph), for which the existence and uniqueness problem becomes essentially \emph{linear}.
-Note that the space of patterns with embedded dual coincides with the space of crease patterns of origami that are locally flat-foldable \cite{Hull2002}.

-Our construction extends to infinite, bi-periodic bipartite planar networks, in which case we get periodic (and quasiperiodic) circle patterns.
-When $\G$ is the infinite square grid we consider \emph{Miquel dynamics}, a discrete-time dynamical system for periodic circle patterns introduced in \cite{Ramassamy2017} and also studied in \cite{Glutsyuk2018}, which we show is equivalent to the octahedron recurrence, hence belongs to the class of discrete integrable systems.

-We note that the correspondence between the dimer model and circle pattern embeddings should include a third type of object, namely a three-dimensional inscribed polyhedron, in a spirit similar to the Maxwell-Cremona correspondence \cite{Whiteley1997} between polyhedra and harmonic embeddings.
-We will not, however, pursue this connection in this paper.

-In the dimer model our natural parameters, which are face weights, are positive.
-Moreover whenever a circle pattern is embedded, it leads to positive face weights.
-However in some circumstances it is useful to allow general real weights as well; in particular the Miquel dynamics is algebraic in nature and the sign of the weights does not typically matter.

-Circle center realizations are also considered in~\cite{CLR} under the name of t-embeddings with an emphasis on the convergence of discrete holomorphic functions to continuous ones in the small mesh size limit, i.e., when the circle radii tend to~$0$.